subrunner/codingame_imitate/README.md

 ## Use

-Copy all files in the repository to your hard drive, and then open `main.html` in any current browser.
+Copy all files in from the htmlpage folder to your hard drive, and then open `main.html` in any current browser.